kgillibrand/PIA-Port-Forwarding-Script/README.md

 4. Execute the script and provide the path to the file

 Other steps:
-- I use an iptables based vpn kill-switch script: http://forum.ibvpn.com/topic/9-vpn-openvpn-firewall-killswitch-for-linux-users/ , https://gist.github.com/adrelanos/10565852 =
-- You will have to update the INTERFACE variable if your VPN is using an interface other than tun0 (OpenVPN and the official PIA appplication both use tun0 by default).
+- You will have to update the INTERFACE variable if your VPN is using an interface other than tun0 (OpenVPN and the official PIA appplication (OpenVPN backend) both use tun0 by default).